Lingu17/Vericore---Evidence-First-Document-Intelligence/README.md

 Why FastAPI?

+FastAPI provides:

+Clear API boundaries

+Request validation

+Automatic API documentation

-FastAPI provides a clean API layer with request validation, automatic API documentation, and straightforward integration with the retrieval and LLM services.
+Straightforward integration with retrieval and LLM services

 Why React + TypeScript?

-React provides a flexible interface for document management, chat, evidence inspection, and application state.
+React provides a flexible interface for:

+Document management

+Chat

+Evidence inspection

+Application state

-TypeScript improves type safety and maintainability across the frontend.
+TypeScript improves type safety and maintainability.

 Why Hybrid Retrieval?

-Pure semantic similarity can sometimes miss exact policy terminology, dates, numbers, and important keywords.
+Pure semantic similarity can sometimes miss exact policy terminology, dates, numbers, and keywords.

-DocuPilot combines semantic similarity with keyword coverage and reranking to improve retrieval quality.
+Vericore combines semantic similarity with keyword coverage and reranking to improve retrieval for both conceptual and precise policy questions.

 Why Deterministic Unknown Handling?

 A document assistant should not treat every question as answerable.

-If sufficient evidence cannot be retrieved, the system returns a deterministic unknown response instead of asking the LLM to infer or invent an answer.
+If sufficient evidence cannot be retrieved, Vericore returns a deterministic unknown response instead of asking the LLM to infer or invent an answer.

 Why Backend Source Validation?